nikku/camunda-modeler-plugins-talk-2019/README.md

 ### Expected Results

 * The above steps completed successfully
-* The `camunda-modeler-workshop/bpmnlint-plugin-custom` directory contains sources of your bpmnlint plug-in.
+* The `camunda-modeler-workshop/bpmnlint-plugin-custom` directory contains your bpmnlint plug-in.

 ## Step 7: Integrate Custom Lint Rules with our Plug-in